chrisnoonan98675/site/xl-deploy/how-to/writing-jython-scripts-for-xl-deploy.markdown

 ### Develop in directories, run in JARs

-While developing and debugging scripts it is convenient to keep the files open in the editor and change them after every iteration.
-When you're finished development, it is recommended to package them into a JAR file and place it in the `plugins` folder.
+While developing and debugging scripts, it is convenient to keep the files open in the editor and change them after every iteration.
+After you have finished development, it is recommended to package them into a JAR file and place it in the `plugins` folder.

 ### Restarting the server

 Normally there is no need to restart the server after changing a Jython script; however, modules are cached by the scripting engine after their first execution.
-To avoid this effect you can use built-in `reload()` function.
+To avoid this effect, you can use built-in `reload()` function.

     from myproject.modules import repo
     reload(repo)